 6. Not Including a CTA in Every Social Post

 Many agents are afraid of showing too much of themselves.
-But here’s a hard truth: If you try to be everything to everyone, you’ll be no one to everyone.
+But here’s a hard truth: If you try to be everything to everyone, you’ll be no one to anyone.
 Don’t get me wrong—you should tread lightly regarding divisive language or viewpoints.
 But don’t be afraid to be your truest self.
 If you feel strongly about something, chances are someone else feels the same way, and your comments on that topic will resonate with those people.

-And by the same token, it will repel those who think and feel differently from you.
-If you’re worried about that, remember that you probably don’t want to work with those from a different planet than you.
 Your vibe attracts your tribe.
 Speak specifically to your ideal client avatar because you only want to work with clients you enjoy.
 This way, you’ll attract those with whom you truly connect.
 Listen, there’s plenty of business to go around, so don’t be afraid to lose a few potential clients along the way.
 They will be better suited with an agent who gets them in a way you won’t.

 8. Being Overly Ambitious